 BENJAMIN BANISTER, MBA, PSYD

-Dr. Benjamin Banister is a licensed clinical psychologist and a Lecturer in Psychology, Part-Time, at Harvard Medical School.
+Dr. Benjamin Banister is a licensed clinical psychologist.
+He held appointments as a Lecturer in Psychology at Harvard Medical School and McLean Hospital for 15 years.
 He specializes in Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT) for adolescents and adults with anxiety disorders, personality disorders, and depression.
 Dr. Banister is a certified treatment provider for the Unified Protocol and a foundationally trained DBT therapist.

 Dr. Banister is a member of the Anxiety and Depression Association of America (ADAA), the Association for Behavioral and Cognitive Therapies (ABCT), the American Psychological Association (APA), and Massachusetts Psychological Association (MPA).